JackKBrown/BlockchainEVoting/README.md

 Installation instructions and requirements
 ==========================================
-This application requires Node.js to work as well as the Truffle framework https://truffleframework.com/, Ganache TestRPC, and a web3 provider like metamask https://metamask.io/.
+This application requires Node.js and the node package manager to work as well as the Truffle framework https://truffleframework.com/, Ganache TestRPC, and a web3 provider like metamask https://metamask.io/.

-	sudo apt-get install -y nodejs

-After you have Node.js and npm installed, you need to install all the necessary dependencies.
+After you have these requirements installed, you need to install all the necessary dependencies through npm.
 Run the following command from the directory containing the _package.json_ file:

 	npm install